 Improving the Resource Efficiency and Resource Circulation of Products

-In recent years, we have seen a rise in the risks that threaten the sustainability of companies and society in general, from environmental destruction due to resource shortages and excessive mining, to severe fluctuations in resource costs worldwide, and anxieties surrounding the supply of rare metals.
-Resource efficiency is thus taking on growing importance worldwide.
-Examples can be seen in the EU's designation of resource efficiency as a growth strategy and its establishment of the Resource Efficiency Flagship Initiative.
-We believe it is important for us to make efficient use of the resources in the ICT products that we provide to customers.
+As risks that threaten the sustainability of society and companies continue to rise, such as environmental destruction due to resource depletion and excessive mining, major fluctuations in resource costs around the world, and concerns about the supply of rare metals, the European Commission (EC) has established a new Circular Economy Action Plan (2.0) as a growth strategic pillar of the European Green Deal, and is moving forward with measures to accelerate further implementation of resource efficiency into society.
+For example, the EC has proposed the Circular Electronics Initiative as a priority area, as well as maintenance for the ErP eco design directive, and is promoting a circular economy through the entire life cycle of products.
+This is a growing trend all over the world.
+We believe that from the perspective of recycling resources, it is important for us to make efficient use of the resources in the ICT products that we provide to customers.
 We have engaged in a 3R design that draws on the principles of reduce, reuse, and recycle, and have developed our products with technology that is effective in reducing the amount of resources we use.
 We are also making efforts to improve resource efficiency and reduce our environmental burden by designing products to be lighter and smaller, using recycled plastics, reducing the number of parts, enhancing ease of disassembly, and improving recyclability.
 Our goal is to offer such products so that they provide even the customer with benefits, whether it be by making these products smaller, more lightweight, or designing them so they take up less space.

 Improving the Resource Efficiency of New Products